Remotion/Cinema4D_2026_Plugins/README.md

 At the moment, there is no code for the plugins, only binaries for Windows.

+Consider all plugins to be more or less in beta stage.

 ---

 Slang4D is integration of Slang Shading Language into Cinema 4D 2026.